sirakzg/w251_projects/week5hw/README.md

 When using a learning rate of `1.0` the accuracy of the validation set dips below 80% but still managed to train a useful graph in this instance.
 Note for certain training runs I was only able to do  100 iterations to avoid Tensorboard from crashing and core dumping.
 Longer runs with this learning rate and no decay could potentially produce unusable models

 #### 10)
 For a different set of images to train on I used the Beans dataset also provided by Goole here:  https://www.tensorflow.org/datasets/catalog/beans.
 I trained on 400 iterations (again Tensorboard tended to core dump after too many iterations) and achieved a train accuracy of 92%, and validation accuracy 86%.
+The training size was just over 1000 images but comes in at 178 MB, my main reason for selecting this dataset.

 #### 11)
-Using 400 training iterations I observed running time for MobileNet on the GPU (including bottleneck run as I found this step was GPU heavy) came to 4 minutes and 10 seconds.
+Using 400 training iterations on the flower_photos dataset I observed running time for MobileNet on the GPU (including bottleneck run as I found this step was GPU heavy) came to 5 minutes and 15 seconds.
 Compare this to the CPU run of 7 minutes and 7 seconds.

 #### 12)
+Changing over to the Inception model (which required the use of the resize_images.py script to increase resolutions to 299x299) saw the CPU training time of 35 minutes and 10 seconds, compared to the GPU run time of 19 minutes and 19 seconds.

 #### 13)
 The following values should be passed to the retrain script to run the Inception model: